Scaling theory of critical strain-stiffening in disordered elastic networks: Abstract

 \section{Abstract}

-Athermal biopolymer networks are disordered fibrous biomaterials abundant in living cells and tissues that feature strong rigidity scale separation between the bending and stretching response of the constituent fibers.
-Such networks --- that are generically underconstrained in terms of their degree of connectivity --- undergo a dramatic macroscopic stiffening transition when subjected to sufficiently large external strains, which in turn plays major roles in determining the mechanical stability and functionality of living systems.
-We present a complete scaling theory of the critical strain-stiffened state in terms of the small ratio between fiber bending and stretching/compression rigidities.
-We show that the small bending forces may be viewed as an isotropic singular perturbation applied to the stiff anisotropic backbone corresponding to fibers' stretching/compression.
-The critical state features quartic anharmonicity, from which a set of nonlinear scaling relations for various fundamental biophysical quantities are derived.
-These results, which are validated by highly accurate numerical simulations, are then used to derive scaling predictions for the macroscopic elastic modulus beyond the critical state, revealing a previously unidentified characteristic strain scale.
-We thus provide a comprehensive understanding of the strain-stiffening transition in athermal biopolymer networks.
+Disordered elastic networks provide a framework for describing a wide variety of physical systems, ranging from amorphous solids, through polymeric fibrous materials to confluent cell tissues.
+In many cases, such networks feature two widely separated rigidity scales and are nearly floppy, yet they undergo a dramatic stiffening transition when driven to sufficiently large strains.
+We present a complete scaling theory of the critical strain-stiffened state in terms of the small ratio between the rigidity scales, which is conceptualized in the framework of a singular perturbation theory.
+The critical state features quartic anharmonicity, from which a set of nonlinear scaling relations is derived.
+Scaling predictions for the macroscopic elastic modulus beyond the critical state are derived as well, revealing a previously unidentified characteristic strain scale.
+The predictions are quantitatively compared to a broad range of available numerical data on biopolymer network models and future research questions are discussed.